 In addition, the School also organizes a PTA choir that welcomes every parent’s participation.

-- Are there any social workers stationed in the School?
+- Are there any social workers and student guidance personnels stationed in the School?

 Ans: Yes.
-Stewards Social Service Branch assigns two social workers to serve the students of the School.
+Stewards Social Service Branch assigns two counsellors, two social workers, and an educational psychologist to serve the students of the School.